PharmGKB/PharmCAT/docs/examples/index.md

 ### Phenotyper output

-The `Phenotyper` component takes data from the `Named Allele Matcher` and combines it with outside call data to assign function and metabolizer values.
+The `Phenotyper` module takes data from the `Named Allele Matcher` and combines it with outside call data to assign function and metabolizer values.

 - [example phenotype JSON](pharmcat.example.phenotype.json)

 ### Reporter output

-The `Reporter` component takes data from the `Phenotyper` and matches phenotypes to information found in CPIC guideline data.
+The `Reporter` module takes data from the `Phenotyper` and matches phenotypes to information found in CPIC guideline data.
 This data is visible in an HTML report and also in a JSON file for machine parsing.

 - [example report HTML](pharmcat.example.report.html)